abtin/notes/2022/July.md

 ### July 19, 2022

 - Time to deploy the test as functions App in ASE.
 So far Azure doesn't work intuitively.
 Azure feels it was built by enterprise for enterprise.
 Will need more work.

+### July 20, 2022

+- Azure python functions impl is utterly weird.
+I'm wondering why instead of using Flask, they invented their own http server.